steven-liu48/2048/README.txt

-This 2048 is a command line game.
+This 2048 lives on command lines.

 1) When getting started, You should expect the conditions below: